-While challenges of today are inevitably different from those of the past, the principles are age-old.
-Consider this warning from Adam Smith way back in the 18th century:

-Managers of other people's money [rarely] watch over it with the same anxious vigilance with which . . . they watch over their own . . . they very easily give themselves a dispensation.
-Negligence and profusion must always prevail.
+While the challenges of today are inevitably different from those of the past, the principles are age-old.
+Consider this warning from Adam Smith way back in the 18th century: "Managers of other people's money (rarely) watch over it with the same anxious vigilance with which ... they watch over their own ...
+[T]hey very easily give themselves a dispensation.
+Negligence and profusion must always prevail" [1776, p.
+800].
 And so in the recent era, negligence and profusion have prevailed among our money manager/agents, even to the point of an almost complete disregard of their duty and responsibility to their principals.
 Too few managers seem to display the "anxious vigilance" over other people's money that once defined the conduct of investment professionals.

-So what we must do is develop a new fiduciary society which guarantees that our last-line owners-those mutual fund shareholders and pension fund beneficiaries whose savings are at stake-their rights as investment principals.
+So what we must do is develop a new fiduciary society to guarantee that our last-line owners-those mutual fund shareholders and pension fund beneficiaries whose savings are at stake-have their rights as investment principals protected.
 These rights must include: